Ready to Forgive September 2

 Hearing of thy love and faith, which thou hast toward the Lord Jesus, and toward all saints;

-Apphia, is believed to be the wife of Philemon and Archippus his son.
-Notice that Paul greets them rather than Philemon, in fact Philemon is not even mentioned until the very last verse in this letter.
+Apphia is presumed to be the wife of Philemon and Archippus, his son.
+Notice that Paul greets them rather than Philemon; in fact, Philemon isn't mentioned until the very last verse in this letter.

-Here are some insights that we can gather from this letter seeking forgiveness for a run-away slave named Onesimus.
-First Onesimus wasn’t running away from slavery he was running to the gospel, he wanted to remain a servant, but he wanted to serve in another capacity.
+We can gather some insights from this letter seeking forgiveness for a runaway slave named Onesimus.
+First, Onesimus wasn't running away from slavery; he was running to the gospel, he wanted to remain a servant, but he wanted to serve in another capacity.

-Truly, he wanted to be next to the man of God, the anointing on Paul was authentic, myself being around some very anointed men and women of God you can feel the Lord’s presence.
+Honestly, he wanted to be next to the man of God, the anointing on Paul was authentic; myself being around some very anointed men and women of God, you can feel the Lord's presence.
 Onesimus wanted that so much that he was willing to serve in a dungeon!

-This letter is about forgiveness, so Paul seeing the need to forgive, positions the first two people who have been put out the most.
+This letter is about forgiveness, so Paul sees the need to forgive and positions the first two people who've been affected the most.
 Apphia & Archippus.
-Mother and son probably had to pick up the chores that Onesimus was responsible for, this probably caused some very hard feelings.
+Mother and son probably had to pick up Onesimus's chores, which perhaps caused some harsh feelings.